 According to a DemandGen report, 67% of B2B buyers rely more on content to inform purchase decisions.
 Before they’re ready to buy, your prospects are looking for content that satisfies two key needs: education and evaluation.
 By providing educational information (also known as content marketing) like guides, product sheets, and blogs, you allow prospects to self-qualify your business and determine if they’d like to partner with you at some point.
 This relationship increases your brand awareness and thought leadership in the industry.
 By the time the visitor gets to the conversion step — typically an RFQ — buyers will be ready to make a decision, and potentially choose you with confidence.

 Whatever specs you provide, be as specific as possible whenever you can.
 Most buyers are more likely to cross you off their shortlist than to pick up the phone to clarify something.
-Learn what other aspects industrial buyers are evaluating manufacturers on in our eBook: How To Make It On The Industrial Buyer's Shortlist.
+All of the information on your website should aim to solve their biggest pain points.

 What Can Manufacturers Do Right Now To Increase Leads?

 The industrial buying cycle can be extremely long and incredibly complex, and the ideas we discussed serve as a framework for lead generation success.
-There's still a lot planning, tracking, and reporting that go into generating high-quality leads for the manufacturing industry.
+There's still a lot of planning, tracking, and reporting that goes into generating high-quality leads for the manufacturing industry.
 Digital marketing is a continually shifting and evolving discipline.
 On top of that, there are new tools, best practices, technologies, and even economic shifts that affect businesses.

 Unlike traffic generated by search engines, email sponsorships, and other channels, all of the sourcing activity on Thomasnet.com is driven by real, verified, and active buyers — not accidental traffic, bots, or unqualified traffic.
 Contact us to learn how you can get in front of qualified buyers and increase your bottom line.

-Here are some additional lead generation tools for manufacturers and industrial companies:
+Or request these additional free lead generation tools for manufacturers and industrial companies: